Pandemics and our journey to ascension

 On the other side of the fence, we have millionaires and billionaires among us who have money stashed away in banks—in amounts that they could not even possibly spend in their lifetimes?
 I am not against money per se.
 I believe that abundance is for everyone.
 But again, ultimately, we go back to the bottomline: balance.

-We have created a society where the disparity in income between the rich and the poor has gone so excessively that pandemics always drive us mad.
+We have created a society where the disparity in income between the rich and the poor has gone so excessively that pandemics always drive us mad and into the brink of hopelessness.

-Imagine this—if we have created societies where each person is economically and physically secure and where health systems are effective, pandemics will not hurt us like how Covid-19 and other pandemics are hurting us.
+Imagine this—if we have created societies where each person is economically and physically secure and where health systems are effective, pandemics will not hurt us to the point of building walls and barricades.
 For sure, there will be casualties but not in the numbers that we are now seeing.

 And so, we are standing at this perfect threshold.
 We’d better wake up or the next pandemics will be worse.
 We do not want to cause panic.
 But we want our spirits to wake up.
 Let us all step into our power.

 We are called to evolve now.
 Here in the 3D.
 Gaia is waiting.
-I would rather “go home” to 5D (it is much easier, baby) but, what the heck, we are still here and we’d better shape up.
+I would rather “go home” to 5D (it is much easier, isn’t it?) but, what the heck, we are still here and we’d better shape up.

-Are you ready to take part in a spirit-led social revolution?
+Are you ready to take part in a spirit-led social transformation?
 I am in!

 The first step is to know yourself.
 Do more of the self-love thing.
 Get high!
 (Not in drugs, ok?)
 Get high in the Spirit!
 Get high in love!
 Always remember the word, balance.
 Even the experience of love needs an equilibrium.